top of page

 IMG_9528.HEIC

-On March 2, a lucky group of individuals got to see an exclusive sneak peek of a new documentary featuring Friends of Lowell.
+On March 2, 2024, a lucky group of individuals got to see an exclusive sneak peek of a new documentary featuring Friends of Lowell.
 Killing America is a film by Eli Steele, Man of Steele Productions, that explores how racism and antisemitism have crept into American schools, including in the San Francisco Unified School District.
-Several Friends of Lowell speak in the documentary, which includes footage of our most recent pro-merit rally, which was held before the November 14 Board of Education meeting, as well as public comment at that meeting.
+Several Friends of Lowell speak in the documentary, which includes footage of our most recent pro-merit rally, which was held before the November 14, 2023 Board of Education meeting, as well as public comment at that meeting.
 At the sold-out March 2 event, which was held at the Guild Theatre in Menlo Park, Friends of Lowell Foundation president Christine Linnenbach moderated a post-screening Q&A session.
-The FOLF held a screening of the film on March 27 and will hold another one on April 7.
+The FOLF then held screenings of the film on March 27 and April 7, 2024.

 IMG_1449.jpg